CTSPalmgren/Competition/README.md

 # Competition
 Competition Files Data Evaluation
+Hard Rock Encoders
+Eaglebine and Duvernay
-Hard Rock Encoders Egalebine and Duvernay separate models to predict True Temperature for blind validationn wells
+Separate models for each basin to predict True Temperature for blind validation wells